ben-ng/minifyify/Readme.md

  * CoffeeScript Support

-Minifyify is tested against CoffeeScript, and can map minified code all the way back to the original `.coffee` files.
+~~Minifyify is tested against CoffeeScript, and can map minified code all the way back to the original `.coffee` files.~~

+CoffeeScript support is janky because of [this issue](https://github.com/jashkenas/coffeescript/issues/3672).
+The sourcemap that `coffee-script` produces is wrong, so I had to skip over minifyify's CoffeeScript test. minifyify won't crash, but the test suite validates sourcemaps for correctness.
+Use at your own risk!

 ## Usage